 Recently I did some Sale Shopping here in Dubai, and I came across this incredibly soft and adorable, light knit black sweater, with THE CUTEST white ruffle collar!
 It is 100% polyester and I’m super impressed with how cozy and comfortable it is, while also having some structure.

 I’ve paired it with my high waisted black coated denim jeans from H&M. AMAZING option to give the look of leather pants and lend a pretty darn rocker chic edge to the outfit!
 The high waisted bottoms are the right choice for me with this sweater, since it does end up hitting me a bit high.
-Not sure I’m at the belly baring age anymore, NOR would I be comfortable with that, so the high waisted jeans meets the shorter hem of the sweater perfectly!
+Not sure I’m at the belly baring age anymore, NOR would I be comfortable with that.
+The high waisted jeans meets the shorter hem of the sweater perfectly!

 Notice anything different about my look?
 NO accessories!
 Who Am I??!
 THAT is a first for me in at least 8 years.
 But when I put this outfit together, I just loved the combination of the textures of the knit, the denim, the faux suede boots, and the white ruffle added some interest.
 I’ve got to tell you, in this Monochrome look, I felt like a million bucks.
 Kudos to my son who took this really great shot of me when we were having lunch together after an early release day!
 It was at the Ibn Battuda Mall here in Dubai…isn’t that the prettiest tile work you’ve ever seen?!
 The whole mall is just incredibly artistic and Instagram worthy!